Devolutions/mouscache-rs/README.md

 ```

 ### `rename` Attribute
-Specifies the which will be used to isert the entry
+Specifies the name which will be used to insert the entry
 ```rust
 use mouscache::{MemoryCache, RedisCache};